Home · Property management · Renting out a new build

 Why it works

-Builders tend to finish to a higher standard when an independent inspector's checking each stage.
-It's not about catching them out.
-It's about creating accountability, and good builders tend to welcome it.
+Builders tend to finish to a higher standard when an independent inspector is checking each stage.
+It is not about catching them out.
+It is about creating accountability, and good builders tend to welcome it.

 Most people assume this costs tens of thousands.
-It doesn't.
-It's a tiny fraction of your build budget, and a lot cheaper than fixing a structural defect six months after handover.
+It does not.
+It is a tiny fraction of your build budget, and a lot cheaper than fixing a structural defect six months after handover.

 The long-term payoff

 A home checked at every stage holds up better.
 Fewer defects at month four.
 Fewer maintenance call-outs in year two.
 Fewer disputes when you sell.
-For a rental, that's real money.
+For a rental, that is real money.

 Not the same as your property manager

-Property managers can't do this.
+Property managers cannot do this.
 Building inspections need a registered building inspector.
 Different qualification, different professional service.

 We can introduce you